tatematsu-k/email_domain_checker/README.md

 You can plug the provided validators into any model that uses ActiveModel validations:

+> **Note**
+> The ActiveModel integration is optional.
+The validators are defined automatically
+> when `ActiveModel` is available; if you're not using Rails or ActiveModel, the
+> rest of the library continues to work without pulling the dependency in.

 ```ruby
 class User < ApplicationRecord
   validates :email,